Building lifelong relationships rooted in performance and trust. At The Holland Group Retirement Wealth Advisors, our sole focus is YOU.

 Leading Investment and Tax Advisor Steve Holland is the founder of The Holland Group Retirement Wealth Advisors, a proactive financial firm in the Tampa Bay, Florida area specializing in protecting and growing wealth for serious investors.
 Holland has been in the insurance and financial services industry in Florida for over 20 years and has been involved in tax preparation and advisory services for over a quarter of a century.

-Shortly after their move to the Bay area, Holland’s wife suggested they should look into obtaining life insurance.
+Shortly after their move, Elizabeth suggested they look into purchasing life insurance.
 This prompted Holland to contact a Met Life representative in the Tampa Bay area.
-Upon meeting, Holland discovered his insurance agent was also from NYC and an instant bond was developed.
-Not only did Holland buy life insurance from his new found friend, but his agent also recruited him to sell insurance products.
+Upon meeting, Holland discovered his insurance agent was also from New York City, and they developed an instant bond.
+Not only did Holland buy life insurance, his new-found friend also recruited him to sell insurance products.

 After a period of time, Holland moved to an independent financial planning firm in Clearwater, Florida.
 At the time, that agency was the largest independent brokerage firm in the area.
-He continued his work there until 1993 when he decided to leave to open his own office called Holland, Angel, and Associates, a financial planning and accounting firm.
+He continued his work there until 1993, when he decided to open his own office, Holland, Angel, and Associates, a financial planning and accounting firm.
 About a year later, the Holland’s broke off from the partnership and launched the Holland Group, Income Tax & Financial Strategies Inc.

-Holland’s wife, Elizabeth, is a significant part of the Holland Group and has worked with him in business since six months after their first date in 1984.
-She is the key person in his office who communicates with all the clients, supervises all the paperwork that comes through the office, and fulfills a myriad of other responsibilities to keep the business progressing.
+Elizabeth is a significant part of the Holland Group and has worked with him since six months after their first date in 1984.
+She is the key person in his office who communicates with all clients, supervises all the paperwork and fulfills a myriad of other responsibilities to keep the business progressing.
 Holland’s daughter, Rachel, is also an important part of the Holland Group.

 Holland takes a very personal and expansive approach with his clients’ financial needs.